chrisallen-bia/iaintranet/assets/uswds-1.6.3/README.md

 ### Install using npm

 `npm` is a package manager for Node based projects.
-The U.S. Web Design System maintains a [`uswds` package](https://www.npmjs.com/package/uswds) for you to utilize both the pre-compiled and compiled files on your project.
+The U.S. Web Design System // Indian Affairs Intranet maintains a [`uswds` package](https://www.npmjs.com/package/uswds) for you to utilize both the pre-compiled and compiled files on your project.

 1. Install `Node/npm`.
 Below is a link to find the install method that coincides with your operating system: